nadasif/foodpicker/README.md

-# foodpicker
+# Food Picker
-We will pick the foods
+We will pick the foods for you from the list of foods you will add.